-- To make salad, place lettuce in a large bowl or on a platter.
-Top with sweet potatoes, corn, avocado, tomatoes, cilantro, cheese and tortilla chips.
-Drizzle salad with fresh lime juice, salsa ranch and/or cilantro-avocado dressing.
+- To make salad, place romaine or mixed greens and cilantro leaves in a large bowl or on a platter.
+Top with sweet potatoes, corn, black beans, avocado, tomatoes, cheese and tortilla chips.
+Drizzle salad with fresh lime juice, salsa ranch and/or cilantro avocado dressing.

 - Saturated Fat: 5g